microsoft/copilot-camp/docs/pages/custom-engine/05-actions.md

 HR_EMAIL=<YOUR-EMAIL-ADDRESS>
 ```

+!!! pied-piper "`HR_EMAIL` details to test this lab"
-!!! warning "Please enter your own account email address in `HR_EMAIL` to test this lab.
+    Please enter your own account email address in `HR_EMAIL` to test this lab.
 In an ideal scenario, you'll use an email address of a Human Resources Team to send interview scheduling emails.
-Note that this lab is only for prototyping purposes and shouldn't be used in production."
+Note that this lab is only for prototyping purposes and shouldn't be used in production.

 Go to `teamsapp.local.yml` and add the following line under the `file/createOrUpdateEnvironmentFile`, **envs** list: